cssmillie/StrainFinder/README.md

 You can also simulate alignments with the options in the 'Simulation' group.
 Strain genotypes can be simulated on a phylogenetic tree with the --phylo and -u options.
 You can also add noise to your alignment with the --noise option.

 ## Search strategies
 Strain Finder starts with an initial guess for the strain genotypes.
 This guess is informed by the majority SNPs in each sample.
 Strain Finder then uses the EM algorithm to iteratively optimize the strain frequencies and genotypes until they converge onto a final estimate.
-The --max\_reps option specify the minimum and maximum numbers of initial conditions to explore.
+The --max\_reps option specifies the number of initial conditions to explore.
 After an EM object has exceeded --max\_reps, it will no longer perform additional searches.

 At any given time, Strain Finder will only hold a fixed number of estimates.
 You can control this number with the --n\_keep option.
 For example, --n\_keep 3 tells Strain Finder to save the 3 estimates with the best log-likelihoods.
 If it finds a better estimate, it will automatically replace the estimate with the lowest log-likelihood.

 ## Local convergence
 At a certain point, Strain Finder will stop making significant gains in likelihood.
 When this happens, it is better to search more initial conditions than to refine your current estimate.
 After each iteration, Strain Finder measures the log-likelihood increase.
 If this increase is less than --dtol for --ntol iterations, then the current estimate has converged.
 There is not a good way to select these parameters.
-I tend to use --dtol 1 and --ntol 3.
+I suggest starting with --dtol 1 and --ntol 3.
+You can also set these using the log-likelihood improvements reported in the --log file after estimates have converged.

 ## Global convergence
 You can also specify global convergence criteria (i.e. convergence between estimates).
 For example, suppose that after searching 100 initial conditions, your best estimates have all converged on a common solution.
 The degree to which these estimates must converge can be specified with the --min\_fdist and --min\_gdist options.
 Strain Finder only looks at SNPs, so the genetic distance is *not* for the full  alignment.